 Enter the Micronizer®

-Also during the 1950s, Sturtevant introduced an ultrafine grinder, the Micronizer®.
+During the 1930s, Sturtevant introduced an ultrafine grinder, the Micronizer®.
 This fluid energy mill opened up many new and promising markets.
 The same decade saw the development of two more pulverizers which were intermediate to the older crushers and the Micronizer®, representing a relatively new concept of fine grinding by impact.

 Quality, Service and Expertise